 - 1. Describe the system of academic and career advising. - 2.
 Describe the mechanisms for evaluating the effectiveness of the Program's approach to advising and how changes are made.
 Provide evidence that the effectiveness of these systems is evaluated and used for Program improvement. - 3.
-Describe how financial aid information is systematically made available to students in the Program.
-Provide an assessment of the adequacy of financial resources available and describe steps being taken to address any inadequacies. - 4.
+Describe how financial aid information is systematically made available to students in the Program. - 4.
 Describe any other Programmatic or university-wide support services (e.g. counseling, tutoring) available to Program students. - 5.
-For programs with significant online instruction, describe the extent to which resources are available to effectively support students including students who may be experiencing academic difficulty.
+Describe the mechanisms for evaluating the Programmatic or University-wide support services listed above and how this evaluation is used for Program improvement. - 6.
+Describe how your program identifies students who may be experiencing academic difficulty. - 7.
+Describe the mechanisms for evaluating the resources available for students experiencing academic difficulty and how this evaluation is used for Program improvement.